Claude Code, Claude Cowork, or Just Claude? Here's Which One You Actually Need

 This is the biggest practical difference.

-Claude (chat) is reactive.
+Claude chat is reactive.
 You ask, it answers.
 Every step requires you to prompt it again.
 Want it to analyze data, then create a chart, then write a summary?
-That's three separate prompts, and you're guiding each step.
+That is three separate prompts, and you are guiding each step.

 Claude Code is fully autonomous within a session.
 Tell it "build a contact form with email notifications, add it to the website, and deploy it."
 It will plan the approach, write the code, test it, fix any errors, and push the deployment.
 You watch and approve, but it drives.

 Cowork sits between these two.
-It can run multi-step tasks autonomously (research a topic across multiple files, synthesize findings, create a report), but it's designed around shorter, more contained workflows than Claude Code's full project builds.
+It can run multi step tasks autonomously like researching a topic across multiple files, synthesizing findings, and creating a report.
+But it is designed around shorter, more contained workflows than Claude Code's full project builds.

 Claude Code is for developers and technical users who are comfortable with a terminal.
 If cd ~/projects/my-app && npm install means nothing to you, Claude Code will feel intimidating.
-That said, non-developers who are willing to learn a few commands can get enormous value from it.
-We wrote about this in our Claude Code non-developer guide.
+That said, non developers who are willing to learn a few commands can get enormous value from it.

 Cowork is specifically for knowledge workers who want Claude Code's depth without the terminal.
 Researchers, analysts, marketers, consultants, writers.
 People who work with documents and data, not codebases.